-Transfer Act or similar legislation (STAs) that is based on Revised Article 8 of the Uniform Commercial Code.
+Financial assets such as shares and other securities are considered investment property under the PPSAs.
+All of the common law provinces and territories in Canada have a Securities Transfer Act or similar legislation (STAs) that is based on Revised Article 8 of the Uniform Commercial Code.
 The STAs work together with the PPSAs to govern the creation and perfection of security interests in investment property.
-The QCC also contains provisions specific to investment property.
+The CCQ also contains provisions specific to investment property that are generally similar to STAs.